View navigation

 • Expressive Arts and Design

-Our little learners are encouraged to explore, take an active part in their learning, and use their creative and critical thinking through a range of purposeful and engaging activities, both indoors and outdoors.
-The children particularly enjoy the range of opportunities they have to work in our gardens, where they explore nature and learn many life skills.
-We love to learn through play and activities are based around the childrens interests and fascinations so that children have ownership of their learning.
+Our little learners are encouraged to take ownership of their learning through a range of purposeful provision based on their interests, both indoors and outdoors.
 Play is enhanced through meaningful interactions with highly effective practitioners to ensure that the development of the whole child is supported and extended.
 All adults in EYFS are highly skilled at furthering the children’s development through open ended questioning and they have excellent knowledge of the childrens next steps so that they can facilitate opportunities and extend learning within the moment that is personal to each child.
-The provision both indoors and outdoors encourages independence so that children can access and select a range of creative materials, from junk modelling to our home corner.

 Impact